blockchaintp/daml-on-sawtooth/README.md

 You will now need to start your browser with this url `http://localhost:{port-of-your-choice}`.

 ## Authentication service

 `daml-on-sawtooth` offers a number of option to activate authentication service.

-Please refer to [AUTH.md](./AUTH.md) for futher instruction
+Please refer to [AUTH.md](./AUTH.md) for more instructions.

 ## License

-daml-on-sawtooth is open source under [Apache Software License 2.0](https://www.apache.org/licenses/LICENSE-2.0)
+`daml-on-sawtooth` is open source under [Apache Software License 2.0](https://www.apache.org/licenses/LICENSE-2.0)

 ## Copyright